deanebarker/content-cloud-response-providers/README.md

 Presently, none of these command paths are authenticated.

+## Path Translation

+To translate an inbound path to a path that can be retrieved, the default service (derived from `IStaticPathTranslator`) follows this logic:

+* The inbound URL (in full) is trimmed from the start with the URL from the `StaticSiteRoot`
+* If the remaining URL ends in a slash, then the default document is appended (by default, this is `index.html`, but it's a public property on `IStaticPathTranslator` if you want to change ut)
+* The leading slash is trimmed

+So, if the `StaticSiteRoot` is at `/foo/bar/` and you request `/foo/bar/baz/`, that will be translated into `baz/index.html` for retrieval by `IStaticSiteResourceProvider`.

+If nothing is found, the resource provider will look for something at `404.html` (also a public property on `IStaticPathTranslator`, if you want to change it).
+If it finds something there, the contents will be retuned with a 404 status code.
+If nothing is found there, the controller will return a `NotFoundResult` which will be handled however you configured it.

+## MIME Type Determination

+After path translation, there should always be a file extension.
+I delegate MIME determination to the `FileExtensionContentTypeProvider` (this is handled in `IMimeTypeManager` if you want to customize it).

+Based on the MIME type, I have some logic to determine if the resource contents are text or not (so I know whether to return a `ContentResult` or `FileContentResult`).
+The logic is:

+* If the MIME starts with `text/` then it's text.
+* If the MIME ends with `+xml` then it's text (there are a bunch of weird ones like this)
+* `MimeTypeManager` has a default list of seven other text MIMEs (like, `application/javascript` etc; it's a public property, if you want to change it)
+* If it doesn't resolve as text by this point, then it's not text

 ## Status

 Wildly alpha and totally unsupported.

 This is a hobby/side project of an Optimizely employee.
-It is _not_ part of the product, and it's _not_ a Lab project.
+It is _not_ part of the product, and it's _not_ a Labs project.

-Some things to add:

-* Specifying default filenames (it's currently hardcoded to `index.html`)
-* Specifying a 404 page
-* File filter/transforms

-(Honestly, I'm not even totally sure this is a good idea.
-It's basically an academic pursuit at the moment.)
+Honestly, I'm not even totally sure this is a good idea.
+It's basically an academic pursuit at the moment.